DataDog/documentation/content/graphing/dashboards/widgets.md

 Let's say you are on a Timeseries and you are currently displaying the past hour, this button allows you to either display the `avg` / `max` / `min` / `avg` / `sum` / `last value` of ALL points that are rendered during that 1 hour range timeframe - depending on the aggregation chosen above.

-## Scatterplot
+## Scatter Plot

 *Supported on Screenboards and Timeboards*

-The Scatterplot visualization allows you to graph a chosen scope over 2 different metrics with their respective aggregation:
+The scatter plot visualization allows you to graph a chosen scope over 2 different metrics with their respective aggregation:

-Select a metric and an aggregation for the X vs. the Y axis, then define the scope for each point of the Scatterplot e.g. `host`, `service`, `app`, `region`...
+* Select a metric and an aggregation for the X and Y axis.
+* Define the scope for each point of the scatter plot, such as `host`, `service`, `app`, `region`, etc.

-**Note**: You can choose to enable a color-by tag, e.g. `team`.
+* Enable a color-by tag (optional).
+* Set X and Y axis controls (optional).

+**Example graph**:

-{{< img src="graphing/dashboards/widgets/scatterplot.png" alt="Heatmap" responsive="true" style="width:80%;">}}
+{{< img src="graphing/dashboards/widgets/scatterplot.png" alt="Scatter Plot" responsive="true" style="width:80%;">}}

-## Heatmap
+## Heat Map
 *Supported on Screenboards and Timeboards*

-The Heatmap visualization is great for showing metrics aggregated across many tags, such as *hosts*.
+The heat map visualization is great for showing metrics aggregated across many tags, such as *hosts*.
 The more hosts that have a particular value, the darker that square is.

-{{< img src="graphing/dashboards/widgets/references-graphing-heatmap-example.png" alt="Heatmap" responsive="true" style="width:80%;">}}
+{{< img src="graphing/dashboards/widgets/references-graphing-heatmap-example.png" alt="Heat Map" responsive="true" style="width:80%;">}}

 ## Distribution
 *Supported on Screenboards and Timeboards*

 The Distribution visualization is another way of showing metrics aggregated across many tags, such as *hosts*.
-Unlike the Heatmap, Distribution's x-axis is the quantity rather than time.
+Unlike the heat map, distribution's x-axis is the quantity rather than time.

 {{< img src="graphing/dashboards/widgets/references-graphing-distribution-example.png" alt="Distribution" responsive="true" style="width:80%;">}}

-## Toplist
+## Top List
 *Supported on Screenboards and Timeboards*

-The Toplist visualization is perfect when you want to see the list of hosts with the most or least of any metric value, such as highest consumers of CPU, hosts with the least disk space, etc.
+The top list visualization is perfect when you want to see the list of hosts with the most or least of any metric value, such as highest consumers of CPU, hosts with the least disk space, etc.

-{{< img src="graphing/dashboards/widgets/references-graphing-toplist-example.png" alt="TopList" responsive="true" style="width:80%;">}}
+{{< img src="graphing/dashboards/widgets/references-graphing-toplist-example.png" alt="Top List" responsive="true" style="width:80%;">}}

 ## Change
 *Supported on Screenboards and Timeboards*